E-Commerce Deliveries From China Across The World

 How will these trends develop in the latter half of 2020?

-With the disruptions to supply chain and postal services caused by COVID-19, we can expect the average transit times in 2020 to differ from our findings above.
+With the disruptions to the supply chain and postal services caused by COVID-19, we can expect the average transit times in 2020 to differ from our findings above.
 For instance, Chinese exports saw a sharp fall in the early parts of 2020 due to supply constraints from factories being shut down nationwide.
 As export economies open up and lockdowns ease globally in the second half of 2020, we’re looking forward to seeing how these trends develop.

 Research methodology: Parcel Monitor’s team analyzed representative international parcel shipment data from China (2019).